![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 |

 These unprepossessing metal-framed doors might lead into any small office building or any store in a strip mall; and if in fact they fronted onto a sidewalk just fifty yards from here, I don't think I'd ever have paid them the slightest attention.
-But in train stations there's often no shortage of time on our hands, and the inscription is hardly what we expect to see in such a place; open doors and curiosity do the rest — it's to see things after all that we travel — and here I was rewarded:
+But in train stations there's often no shortage of time on our hands, and the inscription over the door is hardly what we expect to see in such a place; open doors and curiosity do the rest — it's to see things after all that we travel — and here I was rewarded:

 ![]() |